Technology Management Online Bachelor's Degree

 Area of Concentration (39 credit hours)

-This block of courses must demonstrate a breadth of course work in one area of concentration other than business.
-These area of concentration courses are not offered online by K-State.
-Most students choose to take these through a local community college, technical college, university, or online from another institution and transfer them into their degree program.
+This block of courses may include course work in one area of concentration, or related multiple certificates, options, or specialization areas other than business.
+Most students choose to take these through a local community college, technical college, university, or online from another institution and transfer them into their degree program; however, there are a few online options through K-State.
 Courses accepted for transfer to K-State must be academic college-level courses.
 Possible areas include:

 Communications (15 credit hours)